UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module6/module6_17.md

 For example, we expect the square output of `[1, 2, 4, 7]` to be `[1, 4, 16, 49]`.

-The test for this would look like this.
+The test for this would look like the one shown here.

-It is recommended to do multiple tests.
+It is recommended to write multiple tests.

-Let’s write another `assert` for a differently sized list as well as different values for both input arguments `numerical_list` and `exponent`.
+Let’s write another test for a differently sized list as well as different values for both input arguments `numerical_list` and `exponent`.

 Let’s make another test for `exponent` = `3`.
 Again, we use numbers that we know the cube of.

-We can also test that our expected return object’s data type is correct.
+We can also test that the type of the returned object is correct.

 ---